Grammarsalad/Proficiencies/README.md

 5 ranks: 1 hit point per turn.

 **Treat Affliction**
-In their travels, the healer collects various natural medicines that they can use treat any allies that have recently been afflicted with various toxic substances and debilitating magics.
-Upon attaining 3 ranks in Heal, <PRO_HESHE> gains the ability to Treat Afflictions.  <PRO_HESHE> can gains a number of uses of this ability equal to <PRO_HISHER> healing ranks per day.
+Especially skilled healers can use a healer's kit to treat any allies that have recently been afflicted with various toxic substances and debilitating magics.
+Upon attaining 5 ranks in Heal, <PRO_HESHE> gains the ability to Treat Afflictions.

-To use Treat Affliction, the heal must make a healing check (see success rate below).
-If <PRO_HESHE> succeeds, <PRO_HESHE> removes any poisons, intoxication, blindness or deafness from the target if <PRO_HESHE> has at least 3 ranks in Heal.
-If <PROHESHE> has 4 ranks in Heal, <PRO_HESHE> can also remove any disease from the target.
-Finally, if <PRO_HESHE> possesses 5 ranks in Heal, <PRO_HESHE> removes any paralysis or hold effect from the target.
+To use Treat Affliction, the healer must make a healing check (see success rate below), when using a healing kit as normal.
+If <PRO_HESHE> succeeds, <PRO_HESHE> removes any poisons, intoxication, blindness or deafness from the target if <PRO_HESHE> has at least 5 ranks in Heal.
+If <PROHESHE> has 6 ranks in Heal, <PRO_HESHE> can also remove any disease from the target.
+Finally, if <PRO_HESHE> possesses 7 ranks in Heal, <PRO_HESHE> removes any paralysis or hold effect from the target.

 Treating such afflictions is tricky, however, and the treatment is not always effective.
-The chance of success is equal to 20% +5% per rank in healing.
-Characters trained in herbalism are much more effective at treating afflictions.
-They receive a +5% bonus to their check for every rank they have in herbalism.
+The chance of success is equal to 10% +5% per rank in healing.
+Experts in herbalism are much more effective at treating afflictions.
+They receive a +5% bonus to their check for every rank they have in herbalism if they have 5 or more ranks in Herbalism.

-**Chance of Success**: 20%, +5% per rank in Heal, + 5% per rank in Herbalism.
+**Chance of Success**: 10%, +5% per rank in Heal, + 5% per rank in Herbalism (5+ ranks).
 **Effect**:
-3 Ranks: Treat Intoxication, Poison, Blindness and Deafness.
+5 Ranks: Treat Intoxication, Poison, Blindness and Deafness.
-4 Ranks: Treat Diseases.
+6 Ranks: Treat Diseases.
-5 Ranks: Treat Paralysis and Hold.
+7 Ranks: Treat Paralysis and Hold.

 **Cure Bonus**
 Healers that can also cast cure spells (any spell with the word “cure” in its title, except Cure Disease) are more capable if they are also trained in healing.
 Specifically, they cure an additional 2 points of damage for every rank they possess in in Heal.